NodeDiver/subscriptn-simple/README.md

     - Created `UserDropdown` component with smooth animations and dark mode support
     - Moved Infrastructure and Shops dashboard links to dropdown menu
     - Moved logout functionality to dropdown menu
+    - Moved Bitcoin Connect button to dropdown menu with its own section
+    - Moved theme switcher to dropdown menu with three options (System, Light, Dark)
     - Removed cluttered navigation links from TopBar
     - Added hover effects, transitions, and proper accessibility
     - Implemented click-outside and escape key to close functionality